 Stutz Artists Association Residency AWARD

-For 20 years the Stutz Artists Association (SAA) has offered free studio space valued at approximately $6000 to one or two artists making it one of the largest grants from a local arts organization offered to an individual visual artist in central Indiana.
-This program underlines the SAA’s ongoing role as activist for the visual arts in Indianapolis.
-Donate to support this award.
+For over 20 years, the Stutz Artists Association (SAA) has offered free studio space (valued at approximately $6,000) to up to two central Indiana emerging artists in Central Indiana annually making it one of the largest grants from a local arts organization offered to individual visual artists in central Indiana.

-Funding for the program comes from proceeds from the annual Raymond James Stutz Artists Open House.
-More information on the Raymond James Stutz Open House can be accessed by clicking here.
-In addition to the open house, the association hosts monthly daytime First Friday events as well as an Annual Holiday Exhibition.
+Funding for the program comes from the proceeds from the annual Raymond James Stutz Artists Open House in April.
+More information about the event may be accessed by clicking here.

-Since its inaugural year in 1996, the residency program has provided in-kind contributions of more than $135,000 to 27 local artists.
+Since its inaugural year in 1996, the residency program has provided in-kid contributions of more than $135,000 to 31 local artists.
+Artists who spent a formative year as a Stutz Resident are among the most well known, accomplished and respected professionals in Indianapolis’ arts community.
 Previous residency grant recipients are:

 2016: Sean Hurley and John Klinkose